jweinst1/the-oblivion-language/name_units.md

 # Name Units

-Name Units are structures in Oblivion that are responsible
+Name Units are structures in Oblivion that are responsible for binding key values that are callable to specific units, patterns, chains, or any value.
+Name units themselves refer to other units.
+An important concept is that, you cannot create units by using names to values, you can only refer to them with name units.